unicode-org/icu4x/docs/process/prd.md

 The initial stakeholders are Unicode, Google and Mozilla.

-Unicode provides the knowledge, experience and guidance, and a non-corporate plane on which such industry wide effort can be developed.
+Unicode provides the knowledge, experience and guidance, as well as a non-corporate environment in which such an industry wide effort can be developed.
 Mozilla and Google provide engineering resources driving the development and offering business needs, product environment, and high-fidelity opportunities to validate the project against popular mature software.

 As the project matures, we hope to attract three more classes of stakeholders:

 ### Internationalization Community

-Thanks to Unicode guidance, strong engineering resources, mature CLDR base, and leveraging the experience of ECMA-402, ICU4C and ICU4J, ICU4X has a chance to expose the latest, modern and well designed APIs based on the lessons-learned of the last 30 years of the industry development.
+Thanks to Unicode guidance, strong engineering resources, mature CLDR base, and leveraging the experience of ECMA-402, ICU4C and ICU4J, ICU4X has a chance to expose the latest, modern and well designed APIs based on the lessons-learned of the last 30 years of industry development.

 ICU4X will enable high quality, rich and modern internationalization for environments and software deployment types which are unable to benefit from the currently existing industry options.